dudash/acm-app-helm-mysql/readme.md

 1.  appsub
 2. ArgoCD way

-helm repo add bitnami https://charts.bitnami.com/bitnami helm pull bitnami/apache
+helm repo add stable https://charts.helm.sh/stable/ helm pull https://charts.helm.sh/stable/ stable/mysql --version 1.6.9

-Look at contents of tgz file
+Look at contents of tgz file (this information is contained in the full subdirectory of this repo